Some thoughts and suggestions on how to decompress from Forever War tours

 Since September 11, 2001 the Forever War continues to affect service members and their families, but for the most part we have yet to adjust our leave and pass policies, our morale, welfare, and recreation (MWR) programs, or the ways we deploy despite known issues with reintegration back into society post-deployment as well as enhanced technology.

-Unfortunately, many military members fail to receive the appropriate daily decompression during deployment and continue now to fail to readjust to society, having never come off a permanent heightened state in a war zone, examples of which have been documented in books such as Lethal Warriors by David Philipps, Thank You for Your Service by David Finkel, and Tribe by Sebastian Junger.
+Unfortunately, many military members fail to receive the appropriate daily decompression during deployment and continue now to fail to readjust to society, having never come off a permanent heightened state in a war zone, examples of which have been documented in books such as Lethal Warriors, by David Philipps, Thank You for Your Service, by David Finkel, and Tribe, by Sebastian Junger.

 Recognizing this need for decompression due to his own prior deployments, our 1SG a decade ago during “the surge” took the initiative to set up a gaming network of Xboxes to provide a means of unwinding for our soldiers as they come back from the streets of southern Baghdad.
-Undoubtedly, while our soldiers virtually shot at each other playing “Ghost Recon” at night they got out some of the frustration of those trying to kill them during the day in the real world by bombs, snipers, mortars, or other means.
-We were lucky to have compassionate senior non commissioned officers who understood the importance of daily and predictable decompression using existing technology combined with After Action Reviews after traumatic incidents.
+Undoubtedly, while our soldiers virtually shot at each other playing “Ghost Recon” at night, they got out some of the frustration of those trying to kill them during the day in the real world by bombs, snipers, mortars, or other means.
+We were lucky to have compassionate senior noncommissioned officers who understood the importance of daily and predictable decompression using existing technology combined with after action reviews after traumatic incidents.
 But even units who try their best to mitigate the daily impact of the war can only have so much impact in comparison to programs at the department and service level.

 Having just come back from Iraq (again) last month and having lived and worked with our coalition partners and department of state colleagues over the past 12 months, I believe that it is time for Department of Defense and the military services within to reexamine our in-theater MWR and rest and relaxation (R&R) programs.
 It may additionally be worth looking at ways to economize troop footprints using existing technology in future deployments as well to give commanders flexibility beyond physical troop caps and provide the additional benefits to service members of increasing home station dwell time.
 I would propose the following few items be considered: